-The medical centre uses innovative technologies for the treatment of male infertility.
+The medical center uses innovative technologies for the treatment of male infertility.
 Innovative TESE and MESA techniques are used with the help of microsurgery.
-Thanks to the clinic's approaches, sperm collection is improved, and the amount of tissue obtained from the testicle is reduced.
+Thanks to the clinic's approaches, sperm collection is improved, and the tissue obtained from the testicle is reduced.

 What range of services does University Hospital Giessen offer?

 The hospital offers a wide range of medical care for children and adults, with outpatient and inpatient care.
-In addition, doctors provide around-the-clock emergency care, minimally invasive visceral and neurosurgery, and treatment in therapy, ophthalmology, neurology, oncology and gynaecology.
+In addition, doctors provide around-the-clock emergency care, minimally invasive visceral and neurosurgery, and treatment in therapy, ophthalmology, neurology, oncology, and gynecology.

 About the city